chef/chef-vault/README.md

 ## DESCRIPTION:

-Gem that allows you to encrypt passwords & certificates using the public key of a list of chef nodes.
+Gem that allows you to encrypt passwords and certificates using the public keys of a list of chef nodes.
 This allows only those chef nodes to decrypt the password or certificate.

 ## INSTALLATION: